The History Of The Church - The Lord's Church

 1 Corinthians 1:10-13 Now I plead with you, brethren, by the name of our Lord Jesus Christ, that you all speak the same thing, and that there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment.
 For it has been declared to me concerning you, my brethren, by those of Chloe's household, that there are contentions among you.
 Now I say this, that each of you says, "I am of Paul," or "I am of Apollos," or "I am of Cephas," or "I am of Christ."
 Is Christ divided?
 Was Paul crucified for you?
 Or were you baptized in the name of Paul?

-While Luther may have been sincere in leading the protest against the Catholic Church, he further divided the church and ignored what Paul warned against.
-He failed to consider ALL Scripture and rightly divide the Word of God.
+While Luther may have been sincere in leading the protest against the Catholic Church, he further divided it and ignored what Paul warned against.
+He failed to consider ALL Scripture and divide God's Word rightly.

-As we have previously shown from Acts chapter 2, the church that Jesus built, the church of Christ, was established at Pentecost.
+As we have seen from Acts 2, the church that Jesus built, the church of Christ, was established at Pentecost.

 Acts 2:41 Then they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls.

 The Catholic Church was established in the 500s, and the Protestant Churches were established in the 1500s.
-There is no question that the church of Christ (the church that belongs to Christ) was the first church, and it was built by the instructions of Christ, not from the ideas and traditions of mere men.
+The church of Christ (the church that belongs to Christ) was undoubtedly the first church, and it was built according to Christ's instructions, not from the ideas and traditions of mere men.

 We have learned that Martin Luther, a catholic priest, led a broad movement known as the Protestant Reformation, intended to reform the Catholic Church.
 Before the close of the 16th century, followers of Luther began to call themselves Lutherans and became known as a distinct religious organization called the Lutheran Church.
-This organization contradicted the teachings of Luther himself because of the principles he had learned from the New Testament.
-He pleaded with his followers to not call themselves Lutherans but instead call themselves Christians.
+This organization contradicted Luther's teachings because of the principles he had learned from the New Testament.
+He pleaded with his followers not to call themselves Lutherans but instead call themselves Christians.
 The people refused to listen.
-Luther did not remove all Catholic teachings, even though they were not found in the New Testament, nor were they taught by Christ or the apostles.
+Luther did not remove all Catholic teachings, even though they were not found in the New Testament or taught by Christ or the apostles.
 While the Lutherans may have returned closer and nearer to God's way than the Catholics, they still practiced and taught many of the uninspired teachings of the Catholic Church.

-The Presbyterian movement was started in 1536 by John Calvin, and his followers were known as the Reformed Church.
-While Luther and Calvin were both brave men with deep convictions, their followers developed denominations based on their own doctrines and, once again, not those taught by Christ and the apostles.
+John Calvin started the Presbyterian movement in 1536, and his followers were known as the Reformed Church.
+While Luther and Calvin were both brave men with deep convictions, their followers developed denominations based on their doctrines—once again, not those taught by Christ and the apostles.
 Protestant denominations started branching out and being built on their own names and doctrines.

 The Church of England was formed in 1534 and spawned the Methodist Church in 1739 and the Episcopal Church in 1789.

-The Baptist Church opposed the Church of England and was formed in 1611.
-Other various denominations have developed since then.
+The Baptist Church, which opposed the Church of England, was formed in 1611.
+Since then, various denominations have developed.

-Instead of going back to the New Testament teachings of "unity," each of these denominations divide based on their own teachings.
-Each was named after its founder, a particular doctrine, or some religious practice, but none glorify Christ who died for the church.
+Instead of going back to the New Testament teachings of "unity," each of these denominations divides based on their own teachings.
+Each was named after its founder, a particular doctrine, or some religious practice, but none glorified Christ, who died for the church.
 In the New Testament, we can learn of the church of Christ, which existed hundreds of years before the Catholic Church began.
 The New Testament is the covenant under which we are bound.
-Jesus Christ began building His church nearly 2000 years ago, exactly as He wanted it.
+Jesus Christ started building His church nearly 2000 years ago, exactly as He wanted.

-Protestant and Catholic religions are a product of human history rather than the teachings of Jesus and the apostles.
-This study of the church's history reveals this truth to us.
+Protestant and Catholic religions are products of human history rather than the teachings of Jesus and the apostles.
+This study of the church's history reveals this truth.

 Denominationalism has caused divisions that cause its' followers to cling only to that portion of the Scriptures that appear to support their own human doctrines or practices and not the entire Bible.